 Research about cannabis and libido

-Though more research is needed, numerous surveys indicate that cannabis enhances female and male arousal [6].
-The right dose, these surveys suggest, may yield more intense orgasms, increased sex drive, and enhanced satisfaction.
+Though more research is needed, numerous surveys indicate that cannabis can affect female and male experiences [6].
+The right dose, these surveys suggest, may be key.

 Doctors weigh in on what their patients report.
-For example, Dr. Becky K. Lynn, a sexual medicine expert, told the New York Times that her patients come to her with complaints of low libido but report that their use of cannabis helps them achieve orgasms and overall sexual satisfaction [6].
+For example, Dr. Becky K. Lynn, a sexual medicine expert, told the New York Times that her patients come to her with complaints of low libido [6].

-To discover how widespread these effects were, she conducted a study at an obstetrics and gynecology clinic at Missouri’s St. Louis University in 2019 where she surveyed 373 women about how cannabis affected their sex lives, of which 34 percent reported an increased sex drive, improved orgasm, and decreased sexual pain after using cannabis [6].
+To discover how widespread these effects were, she conducted a study at an obstetrics and gynecology clinic at Missouri’s St. Louis University in 2019 [6].
+These results should not be taken as complete though as more research is needed to confirm them.

 Top cannabinoids for sex